Krin8/Eagle-Coco/README.md

 ### Results
-We evaluate the EAGLE algorithm on the CocoStuff, Cityscapes, and Potsdam-3 datasets.
+We evaluate the EAGLE algorithm on the CocoStuff dataset.

 ![main_results](./img/results.png)